jakesgordon/rack-rabbit/README.md

 Thanks to the [Unicorn Team](http://unicorn.bogomips.org/) for providing a great example of a preforking server.

-Thanks to the [Bunny Team](http://rubybunny.info/) for providing an easy RabbitMQ Ruby client.
+Thanks to the [Bunny Team](http://rubybunny.info/) for providing an easy rabbitMQ Ruby client.

 Contact
 -------